bilus/reforms/README.md

 + Change wording from Bootstrap-based to "...markup compatible with bootstrap.
 While bootstrap isn't required, all examples use it because it gives you great look without extra effort...".
 + State forcefully that the code you write is fully portable between React and reagent.
-- remove react.inc.js from index.html's for all examples.
++ Remove react.js from index.html's for all examples.
-- Fix :key warning for all examples (esp. group-title).
++ Fix :key warning for all examples (esp. group-title).
 Also for table.
-- Add info about :key bug to FAQ.
++ Add info about :key bug to FAQ.
 - Check source paths in demos' project.clj files and add reforms to deps.
 - Are all examples there (esp. om local state)?
 - Build reference & examples and upload them.
 Check that everything's all right.